 While there are examples of companies seeking to embed sustainability beyond the corporate responsibility departments into core strategy, in most cases business leaders are burying their heads in the sand when it comes to addressing issues ranging from climate change to the collapse of biodiversity.”

 29 qualities for business leaders to create a sustainable society

 To mark the launch of a new leadership hub, a manifesto for executives to embrace new ways of leading their corporations at a time of unprecedented challenges

 Article by Jo Confino

 Lead by example: Apple addresses climate change

-In a video on Apple’s homepage, Tim Cook prominently linked Apple’s brand to the notion that innovation at Apple means not just building better products, but building them in a way that also protects the environment and addresses climate change.
+Apple CEO Tim Cook has linked Apple’s brand to the notion that innovation at Apple means not just building better products, but building them in a way that also protects the environment and addresses climate change.